Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 - Toledo's games this year have hit the over on one of five set point totals (20%).

-- When Toledo scores more than 27.5 points, it is 2-0 against the spread and 2-1 overall.

-- The Rockets collect 392.5 yards per game, only 4.3 fewer than the 396.8 the Chippewas give up per matchup.
+- The Rockets rack up 392.5 yards per game, only 4.3 fewer than the 396.8 the Chippewas give up per matchup.

-- When Toledo churns out over 396.8 yards, the team is 2-0 against the spread and 3-0 overall.
+- Toledo is 2-0 against the spread and 3-0 overall when the team churns out more than 396.8 yards.

 - The Rockets have turned the ball over two times this season, four fewer than the Chippewas have forced (6).